Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 - Bowling Green has combined with its opponents to score more than 45 points in two games this season.

-- The two teams combine to average 45.2 points per game, 0.2 more than the total in this contest.
+- The two teams combine to average 45.2 points per game, 0.2 more than the over/under in this contest.

-- This contest's total is 10 points under the 55 these two squads combine to give up per game in 2021.
+- The 55 points per game these two squads have surrendered to opponents this season are 10 more than the 45 total in this contest.

-- Huskies games this season feature an average total of 55.3 points, a number 10.3 points higher than Saturday's over/under.

-- The 45-point total for this game is 5.6 points below the 50.6 points per game average total in Falcons games this season.
+- The 45-point over/under for this game is 5.6 points below the 50.6 points per game average total in Falcons games this season.

 Northern Illinois Stats and Trends